guillemsarda/guillemsarda/README.md

 # Welcome to my profile!

-My name is Guillem and I am a Software Developer from Tarragona.
+My name is Guillem and I am a Software Developer from Tarragona.</br>
 Currently living in Barcelona.

 ## Summary of what I do